 The time of day at which you are trading a specific currency pair is also important.
 Different currency pairs are traded at different times, and they might not coincide with the times that you’re trading manually in front of your computer.
 As an example, the most profitable time to trade the US Dollar is when the New York Stock Exchange opens.
 This information alone should have an impact on when you decide to trade that particular currency pair.

 During the Asia session, it’s recommended to focus on AUD/USD, NZD/USD or USD/JPY and avoid other currency pairs.
 As another example, during the London session, it’s advised to focus more on GBP/USD and EUR/USD during the New York session.
 When both London and New York are open, you should focus on all of the majors as there is a lot of volatility and trading opportunities during these hours.

-Ultimately, it’s important to choose a currency pair that suits the way you like to trade.
+It’s essential to choose a currency pair that suits the trader.
 The most important thing to remember is that today’s best currency pair to trade can easily change by tomorrow.
 It could be that things have changed so much that it might be wise to avoid trading that particular currency pair and instead trade another currency pair.
 Also, try to avoid exotic currency pairs (USD/TRY, USD/HUF), big spreads and low liquidity Forex pairs (EUR/PNL, GBP/ZAR) and those that move in a ranging market.